 Tim Sr.’s deep religious faith sustained him during his years as a POW — and continued to sustain him throughout his life.
 Following his liberation at war’s end, he never held a grudge toward the Japanese people.
 In fact, he strongly believed in reconciliation and forgiveness.
 He often said: “To forgive is to set the prisoner free, only to discover the prisoner was you.”
 For the torture and suffering endured, Tim was awarded the Purple Heart.

 Tim McCoy Sr. passed away this past December at age 95, after a lifetime of service and strength through adversity.
-Here’s a photo of him at the height of his distinguished military career:
+Above is a photo of him at the height of his distinguished military career.

 And here’s a photo of him later in life:

 As Memorial Day approaches, we’re deeply grateful for the example of this American hero, and all the other heroes who have sacrificed so much for our nation.
 Special thanks to Tim McCoy Jr. for sharing his dad’s incredible story and example with all of us.